mahdi-shafiei/MxlPy/README.md

 ## Installation

-You can install mxlpy using pip: `pip install mxlpy`
+You can install mxlpy using pip: `pip install mxlpy`.

+Due to their sizes, the machine learning are optinoal dependencies.
+You cann install them using `pip install mxlpy[torch,tf]`.

 If you want access to the sundials solver suite via the [assimulo](https://jmodelica.org/assimulo/) package, we recommend setting up a virtual environment via [pixi](https://pixi.sh/) or [mamba / conda](https://mamba.readthedocs.io/en/latest/) using the [conda-forge](https://conda-forge.org/) channel.